 - Clenching test.
 A doctor will ask someone to clench their teeth or try to open their jaw when resistance is applied.
 They’ll check muscle tone and movement for any signs of trigeminal nerve damage.

 The trigeminal nerve can also be a source of intense pain for some people.
 This is part of a chronic condition called trigeminal neuralgia.
 It happens when the trigeminal nerve is under pressure or irritated.
 This can happen when a vein or artery presses against the nerve.
-Trigeminal neuralgia is more common in people over the age of 50.
+Trigeminal neuralgia is more common in people over the

 Several things can cause irritation of the trigeminal nerve, including: